 Over time, it will feel less and less like acting, and more and more natural – like it’s just the normal way of being a leader.
 Because it is.

-This video is part of a larger leadership course called the RapidStart New Leader Survival Course.
-If you would like to learn more about leadership and get a quick handle on key skills you can put to work immediately to help you become a better leader, check out the link here and in the notes section.
+This video is part of a larger leadership course called the Essential Leadership Skills for the New Manager course.
+If you would like to learn more about leadership and get a quick handle on key skills you can put to work immediately to help you become a better leader, check out more free videos and course information at this link, and…